earlSagrada/action-aria2-script/README.md

 The bundle uses **Caddy v2** as web server.
 The configuration file is preseted in the script and is best for bt-download and online watching.
 With **File Browser**, this can be also used as a cloud storage, depending the quality of your VPS.

-All the resources of installation are from official links, providing the newest function report.
+All the resources of installation are from official links, providing the newest function support.

 ## Usage
 Use this line of command to execute the script: